NethermindEth/Paprika/README.md

 It's great that you want to contribute your time and effort to Paprika!
 Please take a look at [good first issues](https://github.com/NethermindEth/Paprika/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 They tend to provide a lower entry level.
 Do not forget to take a look at the [design](/docs/design.md) document.

-Before you start work on a feature or fix, please read and follow our [contribution guide](./CONTRIBUTING.md) to help avoid any wasted or duplicate effort.
+Before you start to work on a feature or fix, please read and follow our [contribution guide](./CONTRIBUTING.md) to help avoid any wasted or duplicate effort.

 ## License